 Renewable energy capture equipment includes photovoltaic panels and multi-panel arrays, solar thermal panels and multi-panel arrays and wind turbines.
 All such equipment should be secured to a frame and/or posts that transfer their load directly to the structure.
-The roof system and waterproof membrane should be designed to enable equipment to be demounted without loss of the roof's waterproofing integrity.
+The roof system and waterproof membrane should be designed to enable equipment to be demounted without loss of the roof's waterproofing integrity and without the involvement of the roofing specialist.
 Support systems based on 'top-fixed' plate and post components should be accompanied by documentation to demonstrate their compatibility with the waterproof membrane.

-7.10.9.3 Handrails and balustrades

-See Chapter 7.6 - Balconies.
+7.10.9.3 Handrails and balustrades See Chapter 7.6 - Balconies.

-7.10.9.4 Mechanical and electrical services

-Detailed design should take account of the installation of such equipment by other (usually following) trades, as follows:
+7.10.9.4 Mechanical and electrical services Detailed design should take account of the installation of such equipment by other (usually following) trades, as follows:

-- Services entry/exit points should be suitably weathered to enable connection without loss of integrity of the waterproof membrane. - The upstand of the waterproof membrane at risers should be arranged to enable a separate downstand or weathering flashing to be formed in ductwork. - Cladding to insulation placed around ductwork should not be sealed to the waterproof membrane. - Sufficient clearance should be provided to horizontal ductwork to ensure it does not rest upon the waterproof membrane or roof finish.
+- Services entry/exit points should be suitably weathered to enable connection without loss of integrity of the waterproof membrane and without the involvement of the roofing specialist. - The upstand of the waterproof membrane at risers should be arranged to enable a separate downstand or weathering flashing to be formed in ductwork. - Cladding to insulation placed around ductwork should not be sealed to the waterproof membrane.

+Sufficient clearance should be provided to horizontal ductwork to ensure it does not rest upon the waterproof membrane or roof finish.